 We also welcome one-off or regular direct donations to BEST, which boost our bursary fund.
 You can sign up to receive our quarterly prayer newsletter that gives news about BEST and the progress of our study partners.

 If you would like to support BEST or a particular study partner get in touch.

 Who does BEST help?

-A bursary will usually cover academic costs, including tuition fees, exam fees and books.
-In some cases, we may consider paying towards other costs, such as accommodation and living expenses.
-Normally, however, study partners are expected to meet these costs, sometimes with the help of their church or diocese.
+A bursary usually covers academic costs, including tuition fees, exam fees and books.
+In some cases we contribute towards accommodation and living expenses but normally individuals raise funds for these themselves, with the help of their church or diocese.